<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Concrete takes at least 28 days to cure, under perfect circumstances.
 It can take longer in less than ideal weather.

-As such, from start to finish, a concrete pool can take anywhere from 3–6 months to complete.
+As such, from start to finish, an inground concrete pool construction timeline can be anywhere from 3–6 months to complete.

 Vinyl Liner

-When you are trying to determine how long it takes to install a pool, you may be curious as to what's involved in the construction process.
+When you are trying to determine how long it takes to install a pool, it helps to understand what the inground pool construction process actually involves.
+Each phase plays a role in the overall timeline.

-Here are a few of the steps that are involved when building a pool in your backyard.
+Here’s a quick look at the typical steps that go into building a pool in your backyard:

 Obtaining Permits